-Even when pulling on a harness and scampering up rocks we felt good in this layer.
+Even when pulling on a harness and scampering up rocks, we felt good in this layer.
 While the side zippers are not super conducive to being harness-bound, they are flexible and low-profile enough to mostly go unnoticed.
 The hood fits nicely under a helmet without being constrictive, and the arms are long enough that the thumb loops are functional for long-armed folks.
 Stretchy and thin, this is an excellent piece for an active lifestyle.

-The Ultimate weighed in at 13.1 ounces for a size medium — an impressive number considering it is windproof, lined, and has full-length side zips.
+The Ultimate weighs in at 13.1 ounces for a size medium — an impressive number considering it is windproof, lined, and has full-length side zips.
 It feels lighter than it weighs when on the body due to good design and implementation.

-This layer received high marks for versatility because of how movable, protective, and creatively breathable it is.
-There are a lot of ways for adventure-lovers to put this impressive piece to great use.

 We assessed versatility by looking at features, style, durability, and the ability of each piece to move seamlessly between activities.
+This layer received high marks because of how movable, protective, and creatively breathable it is.
+There are a lot of ways for adventure-lovers to put this jacket to great use.

-Outside of a few things the Ultimate V is feature-rich with an adjustable hood that fits under a helmet, two-way full-side zippers, thumb loops, two zippered hand pockets, and waterproof-yet-decently-breathable stretchy material.
+The Ultimate V is feature-rich with an adjustable hood that fits under a helmet, two-way full-side zippers, thumb loops, two zippered hand pockets, and waterproof-yet-decently-breathable stretchy material.
 Its streamlined athletic cut is both attractive and functional, making it an easy layer to wear straight from the outdoors to dinner with friends.
 And the durable material can stand up to washes and wear, no matter how technical you want to get.
-The only times this isn't an appropriate jacket is if the temperature dips too low or too high.
-It's lined but not meant for full-on winter unless you are working really hard (though it's fitted enough to accommodate throwing a jacket over it).
-And while the side zips make for unique ventilation options, it's still not a layer you would want to wear if you're dripping sweat or in the sun.
+The only time this isn't an appropriate jacket is if the temperature dips too low or too high.
+It's lined but not meant for full-on winter unless you are working hard (though it's fitted enough to accommodate throwing a jacket over it).
+And while the side zips make for unique ventilation options, it's still not a layer you would want to wear if you're dripping sweat in the sun.
 But for everything outside of the extremes, the Ultimate is a great candidate.